ryanelian/instapack/BREAKING.md

 - Build flag `--nodebug` is changed to `--no-sourcemaps`

-- Global settings `silent` is changed to `mute` to correctly reflect the actual behavior.
+- Global instapack user settings `silent` is changed to `mute` to correctly reflect the actual behavior.

-- Dropped the deprecated TSLint in favor of ESLint-TypeScript integrations.
+- Dropped the community-deprecated TSLint in favor of ESLint-TypeScript integrations. https://github.com/palantir/tslint/issues/4534

-- Dropped the already-deprecated `.vue.html` component compilation.
+- Dropped the (already-obsoleted) `.vue.html` module compilation.

+  - Developers using this feature should migrate to `.vue` Single-File Component instead.

 - Dropped the End-of-Life (01-2020) Node.js version 8!

 - `.mjs` and `.wasm` are no longer resolved by default due to Webpack 5 disabling them by default (Requiring `experiments.mjs: true` and `experiments: { asyncWebAssembly: true, importAsync: true }` https://github.com/webpack/changelog-v5#experiments)

-- Babel transpilation will now be applied to all `.js` files imported from `node_modules`.
-This feature is for users who disables TypeScript transpilation (Script Target: `esnext`) but still wants to transpile projects using `@babel/preset-env`
+- Babel transformations will now be applied to all `.js` files imported from `node_modules`

+  - This feature is meant for users who disables TypeScript transpilation (Script Target: `esnext`) but still wants to transpile projects using `@babel/preset-env`

 ## 7.3.0